 Resources for Praying at Home

-Even if you are stuck at home, you aren’t alone and you can still join your brothers and sisters in Christ by worshipping, adoring, and praying online or with the television.
-We’ve compiled resources for daily and Sunday Mass, Stations of the Cross, and other forms of prayer for your home.
+Even if you are stuck at home, you aren’t alone and you can still join your brothers and sisters in Christ by worshiping, adoring, and praying online or with the television.
+We’ve compiled resources for daily and Sunday Mass, and other forms of prayer for your home.

 There are three different ways to join in prayer:

-Worship aids - If using your phone, click below to download the daily worship aids.
-If joining online, the worship aid will be on the screen.
+Morning Prayer Worship aids - If joining online, they will be on the screen.

 Email Deacon Ron Reger with questions.